How to create PST from Exchange Server?

 These are a few points that you should keep in mind before exporting Exchange mailboxes to PST.

-Steps to export Exchange Mailboxes to PST
+Best method to export Exchange Mailboxes to PST

 Now, we are going to discuss how you can export Exchange mailboxes to PST file format with Exchange Admin Centre (EAC) or Exchange Management Shell(EMS).
+Follow them carefully.

 To create an export mailbox request with the Exchange Admin Center, follow the below steps: